 Butterfly Interpretive Loop

-An educational butterfly trail loops around the gardens at Springbank.
-Native plants and bushes that are known to attract butterflies have been planted along the trail with seven interpretive signs to educate trail users about local butterflies, as well as what plants attract them to your garden.
+The Butterfly Interpretive Loop is an educational butterfly trail that loops around the gardens at Springbank.
+Native plants and bushes that are known to attract butterflies were planted along the trail with seven interpretive signs to educate trail users about local butterflies, as well as what plants attract them to your garden.
 This project was completed with the help of a group of students from Sir Sanford Fleming College in Lindsay.
 Included in the loop is our conceptual longhouse which was designed and erected by Bill Woodworth, an architect with the University of Waterloo School of Architecture in Cambridge.